 “There are no good arguments for demolishing Charing Cross or for selling off much of the land and replacing it with an urgent care clinic just 13 per cent the size of the hospital.
 That’s why this administration will continue its fierce defence of Charing Cross and the vital local NHS services people rely on.”

-Watch the video of Cllr Cowan speaking at the meeting
+Video: Cllr Cowan speaking at a Save Our Hospitals meeting

 The meeting drew campaigners from across the region who have been fighting plans to close or downgrade services at five out of the nine hospitals in north west London.